gerosprime/WalletExamApp/README.md

 The app uses https://amock.io/ to mock such APIs.
 There's a user associated API saved in code for testing.
 However, you will not be able to change the state of the API (E.g. mocking API Error, HTTP Error).
 To do that, you will have to create your own amock.io account.
-Please proceed to
+Please proceed to "Using your own amock.io to mock your own API" Section

 The general API Response format looks like this